-The County Council aims to have good governance arrangements in respect of partnerships and other group working as previously identified by the internal auditors report on the governance of partnerships.
-These are reflected in the authority's overall governance arrangements, through:
+The Authority aims to have good governance arrangements in respect of partnerships and other group working as previously identified by the internal auditors report on the governance of partnerships.
+These are reflected in the Authority's overall governance arrangements, through:

-- a Partnership Standard which sets out the Council's expectations for those partnerships within which it is engaged and was reviewed in early 2014; - a checklist for effective partnership working; - making available guidance that supports members and officers working within partnership arrangements; and - financial requirements as set out Financial Regulations for entering into partnerships.
+- a Partnership Standard which sets out the Authority's expectations for those partnerships within which it is engaged and was reviewed in early 2014; - a checklist for effective partnership working; - making available guidance that supports members and officers working within partnership arrangements;

+- financial requirements as set out Financial Regulations for entering into partnerships; and - a partnership register which is updated annually.

-Our intranet has a dedicated site specifically for Customers and Communities, which includes all the necessary guidance for ensuring that they are suitably involved in the County Council, including through tailored Consultations.
-Building on previous work, the County Council has a Customer Access Strategy 2014-2017 to work on priorities and delivery of the customer experience, overseen by a Digital and Customer Services Programme Board.
+The Authority's intranet has a dedicated site specifically for Customers and Communities, which includes all the necessary guidance for ensuring that they are suitably involved in the County Council, including through tailored Consultations.
+Building on previous work, the Authority has a Customer Access Strategy 2014-2017 to work on priorities and delivery of the customer experience, overseen by a Digital and Customer Services Programme Board.
 The priorities for this programme include CASA as described in Core Principle 1 above as well as rethinking the digital and telephony offers for Customers.
-For example in March 2015 we launched a new 0300 telephone number for all calls coming into Somerset County Council contact centre.
+For example in March 2015 the Authority launched a new 0300 telephone number for all calls coming into Somerset County Council contact centre.
 This not only simplified the customer pathway into SCC but also offered a cheaper call rate for our customers.

-The Somerset Choices project which is part of the Adult Social Care Transformation Programme is launching a new website in 2015.
+The Somerset Choices project which is part of the Adult Social Care Transformation Programme launched a new website in 2015.
 It will provide information, advice, as well as offer a new e-marketplace to enable individuals and others on their behalf [including Social Workers, Advocates, family, Carers and Medical professions] to consider and address their care and support needs.
+This is now being extended to cover children's services.

 All public meetings of Committees and the Cabinet are open to stakeholders and interested persons to attend and make any representations or enable them to influence decisions or policy development.
 There is a weekly publication of all planned key decisions advertised on council's website and reported through democratic arrangements.
-In addition and in accordance with new regulations we have opened up our formal meetings to recording by third parties by putting in place a Protocol to ensure that we comply with the requirements but also avoid unnecessary disruption to meetings.
+In addition and in accordance with new regulations the Authority have opened up its formal meetings to recording by third parties by putting in place a Protocol to ensure that we comply with the requirements but also avoid unnecessary disruption to meetings.